Career

 Anticipate the Other Party's Interests

 Research what the other side values before entering negotiations.
 Understanding their constraints and priorities enables proposals that create value for both sides.
+The key to Win-Win is finding elements that are easy for them to concede but highly valuable to you.

 Four Techniques to Use During Negotiation